restpose/restpose/docs/urls.rst

           or tab characters.

    :statuscode 200: Returns an empty JSON object if the parent supplied is a
-               parent of the category supplier.
+               parent of the category supplied.

-   :statuscode 404: If the collection, hierarchy or category or parent do not
+   :statuscode 404: If the collection, taxonomy, category or parent do not
                exist, or the parent is not a parent of the category.